harelod/SeToolkit-Enum4linux-and-Smbclient-Lab-Documentation-Harelod/README.md

 ## 3. Results of Credential Harvester
 <img width="1238" height="195" alt="image" src="https://github.com/user-attachments/assets/7e15e3dc-3951-4776-85cb-426b69b6c3f0" />

-It can be observed the crendential used by the victim has been accessed by the attacker immediately the victim loged in.
+It can be observed the credential used by the victim has been accessed by the attacker immediately the victim loged in.

 ## 4. Saving and Viewing Credential Harvester Report
 ### 1st Instruction: Press Ctrl + c to stop service